jgrenat/regression-testing/README.md

 # Regression testing in Elm!

+**Refactor that obscure piece of code that nobody can understand anymore!**

 You start a new job on an already existing product.
 The former and only developer of the solution hands you over the source code and runs to the exit, leaving you wondering what is happening...
 And then you look at the code and damn!
 You didn't even know it was possible to write bad code in Elm, but here it is.
 The most obfuscated human-written code you've ever seen!